Emergency Dental Care

 Dental Partners of Boston offers tooth reattachment treatment if you’ve lost a tooth due to injury or trauma.
 The way that tooth reattachment works are simple.
 We take the tooth that’s been knocked out and use either wire or bonding material to fix it back in place.
 We investigate the socket of the tooth and readjust it as necessary.

-Adult teeth usually take around eight weeks to reattach themselves after being knocked out.
+Adult teeth usually take around eight weeks to reattach themselves.
 In most cases, the tooth reattaches with the surrounding bone and gum and is retained for life.

 The nerve of the tooth, however, can sometimes die as a result of the trauma.
 You may, therefore, need root canal treatment to prevent the soft, fleshy interior of the tooth from becoming infected.